Rob Buyea

-Rob Buyea (born 1983) is an American children's fiction author best known for his Mr. Terupt series of novels.
+Rob Buyea (born September 12, 1976) is an American children's fiction author best known for his Mr. Terupt series of novels.
 In 2011, Buyea won an E.B.
 White Read Aloud Award for Because of Mr. Terupt.
-He is now a full time author, residing with his wife, three daughters, and two dogs in North Andover, Massachusetts.
+He is now a full time author, residing with his wife, three children, and two dogs in North Andover, Massachusetts.

 Education

 Buyea earned a B.S. from the in biology from the College of Arts and Sciences (1999) and a M.A. in education from the School of Education (2000), both at Syracuse University.
 He was a wrestler on the Syracuse Orange team.